mggg/San-Diego-Election-Analysis/README.md

 - If you choose **yes**, the script will prompt you to provide the path to an existing config JSON file (e.g., `configs/your_run_name.json`).
 - If you choose **no**, the script will guide you through an interactive setup to create a new configuration file.

 **Note**: The first time you run this command, it may take a moment before the prompt appears.
-This is because some imports and setup steps take time to load.
+This is because some imports take time to load.
 Subsequent runs will start much faster.

 Once the configuration is loaded or created, the pipeline will execute the entire simulation workflow sequentially.